 - Versatile for trek, travel and everyday wear

-Winter '15 sees the arrival of Gore’s new C-KNIT Backer Technology.
-Combining the ruggedness of a 3-layer laminate with the look and feel of a soft interior fabric, the result is a waterproof material that gives outstanding comfort without compromising function or durability.
+Gore’s C-Knit backer technology combines the ruggedness of a 3-layer laminate with the look and feel of a soft interior fabric.
+The result is a waterproof material that gives outstanding comfort without compromising function or durability.
 With GORE C-KNIT, garments are lighter, softer and even more breathable than comparable previous products, and slide easily over other layers for ultimate wearability.
-An outstanding choice for outdoor enthusiasts, waterproof garments with GORE C-KNIT can be used for hiking, skiing, snowboarding and beyond..
+Ideal for outdoor enthusiasts, waterproof garments with GORE C-KNIT can be used for hiking, skiing, snowboarding and more.

 GORE-TEX with SHAKEDRY product technology is a revolutionary waterproof material that has no external face fabric.
 Instead the laminate acts as the weather barrier, providing full waterproof, windproof protection.
 By removing the face fabric breathability is significantly increased while weight and pack size is reduced.
 On the inside is an ultralight textile backer, for enhanced next-to-skin comfort.
 Items using GORE-TEX with SHAKEDRY product technology have been designed with high output activities in mind, making exceptional choices for trail running and fast and light hiking.